digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-1/how-to-provide-data.md

 This will require more technical ability in your organisation, but will enable you to update data automatically.

-Please message <digitalland@levellingup.gov.uk> if you are interested in setting up this process.
+Please message <digitalland@communities.gov.uk> if you are interested in setting up this process.

 ---